keras-team/keras-hub/README.md

 These pre-trained models are provided on an "as is" basis, without warranties or conditions of any kind.
 The following underlying models are provided by third parties, and subject to separate licenses:
-BART, DeBERTa, DistilBERT, GPT-2, OPT, RoBERTa, Whisper, and XLM-RoBERTa.
+BART, BLOOM, DeBERTa, DistilBERT, GPT-2, Llama, Mistral, OPT, RoBERTa, Whisper, and XLM-RoBERTa.

 ## Citing KerasNLP